LZDQ/CTFWriteups/example-ELF/README.md

 } Elf64_Phdr;
 ```

+Has exactly one INTERP storing the interpreter's path.
+Dynamic executable has one DYNAMIC for the `.dynamic` section.

+Several LOADs map the file to virtual memory.
+The actual runtime address = base_addr + virt_addr.
+For PIE virt_addr is 0, while no-PIE has the exact virtual address.

 ## Section header (Shdr)

 Define various things about the ELF.
 (Note that `sh_name` is offset into `.shstrtab` not index).